cxie19/fhc/README.md

 help(estsurvival)
 ```

-## Simple examples
+## Examples

 ### Example of fitting an FHC model

 For example, we want to fit an FHC model with covariates age and sex as
 both short- and long-term covariates.
-We call the function *fhcmodel*
+We call the function *fhcmodel*,
-and the following command can be used.
+and the following command is used.

 ```{r}
 result <- fhcmodel(data=fhc_dat,event_status = "event",event_time="time",id="id",beta_variable = c("age","sex"), gamma_variable = c("age","sex"),se=F)